JuliaGeometry/KDTrees.jl/README.md

 This package contains an optimized kd tree to perform *k* nearest neighbour searches and range searches.

-This readme contains some usage examples, different benchmarks and a comparison for kNN to scipy's cKDTree.
+The readme includes some usage examples, different benchmarks and a comparison for kNN to scipy's cKDTree.

 ## Author
 Kristoffer Carlsson (@KristofferC)